michaelsharpe/skill-tree/README.md

 Due to similar complexity concerns, memoized selectors using reselect were used to access the state for counting talent points, which are derived from the state rather than being stored in it.
 Selectors, being composable from simpler atomic units, allowed for easy refactoring when state names were changed.

 The redux state was tested with a wide integration strategy.
 The entire module was tested at once.
 The reducer was tested with the actions, and selectors used to select data from the state for asserting.

+The requirements for the project on mobile had to be modified, as mobile devices do not have a right ouse button, rendering the mobile experience quite bad.
+Thus as an alternative a talent can be removed via a double click as welll as a right mouse click on both desktop and mobile.

 There are a few larger gaps in the application as it stands.
 There is a lack of proper inline documentation utilizing a strategy such as JsDocs.
 The application has also not been optimized for accessibility.
 Finally, there is no UX around error handling (yet), though it is the most immediate feature to follow.